syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-WinUI.md

 # Create Word document in WinUI

-Syncfusion Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/word-framework/net-core/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion [WinUI Word library](https://www.syncfusion.com/word-framework/net-core/word-library) is used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **create a Word document in WinUI**.

 **Prerequisites:**
 To use the WinUI 3 project templates, install the Windows App SDK extension for Visual Studio.
 For more details, refer [here](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment).